-The Speaking Center, in 507 Gruening, provides coaching on refining presentation topics and presentation organization.
+The Speaking Center in 507 Gruening provides coaching on refining presentation topics and presentation organization.
 Students receive immediate, constructive suggestions from a Speaking Center coach.
 The center is usually open weekdays and some evenings.
-Visit the Speaking Center website for center hours.
-For more information, contact the Speaking Center at 907-474-5470 or email@example.com.
+Visit http://www.uaf.edu/speak/ for center hours.
+For more information, contact the Speaking Center at 907-474-5470 or firstname.lastname@example.org.

 - Writing Center

-The Writing Center, in 801 Gruening, is open Sunday through Friday for tutoring all enrolled students.
-The staff, composed of English graduate teaching assistants and outstanding undergraduate students, reviews student writing projects at any stage, whether planning, drafting or revising.
+The Writing Center is open Sunday through Friday for tutoring all enrolled students.
+The staff, composed of English graduate teaching assistants and outstanding undergraduate students, reviews student writing projects at any stage, from planning to drafting and revising.
 Tutors are available to help students improve grammar and usage.
-For information, call the Writing Center at 907-474-5314.
+For information, contact the Writing Center, 907-474-5314.